texus/TGUI/tutorials/0.8/android/index.md

 You will need to use CMake in order to build TGUI.
 You can download the latest version [here](https://www.cmake.org/download/).

-If you create the .apk file through the command line like described below then you will also need [Apache Ant](https://ant.apache.org).
+You will also need [gradle](https://gradle.org) to build the apk files.

 ### Building the library